Quandela/Perceval/docs/source/reference/utils_algorithms/simplify.rst

 Several strategies to simplify a circuit exist.
 Perceval circuit simplification takes a circuit and does the following:

-* For phase shifters, add their phase if they are not parameters and combine them into a single phase shifters (work through permutations).
+* For phase shifters, add their phase if they are not parameters and combine them into a single phase shifter (work through permutations).
 If :code:`display == False`, removes them if their added phase is :math:`0` or :math:`2\pi`.
 * For Permutations, if two permutations are consecutive, they are combined into a single permutation.
 For single permutations, fixed modes at the extremities are removed.
-If they are not just consecutive, try to compute a "better" permutation, then if it is better, moves the components accordingly to this new permutation.
+If they are not just consecutive, try to compute a "better" permutation, then if it is better, move the components accordingly to this new permutation.
 Display changes how a permutation is evaluated.

 Example: